HElhamaky/Linux-Server-Configuration/README.md

 # Linux Server Configuration Project

 ### About the project
 > This is the last project toward Udacity Full Stack Web Developer Nanodegree.
-In this project, the [Item Catalog Application](https://github.com/HElhamaky/Item-Catalog-Project) from project 3 will be hosted by a Ubuntu Linux server on an Amazon Lightsail instance.
+In this project, the [Item Catalog Application](https://github.com/HElhamaky/Item-Catalog-Project) project will be hosted by a Ubuntu Linux server on an Amazon Lightsail instance.
 A series of instructions will be presented below.
 You can visit http://15.188.77.140/ for the website deployed.

 * IP Address: 15.188.77.140
 * SSH Port: 2200